 Job Openings at the PIC

 As a part of the Success Boston initiative, PIC postsecondary transition coaches provide college and career support to Boston Public Schools (BPS) graduates transitioning from high school to local two-year colleges in order to increase college retention and completion rates.
 Transition coaches have responsibility for student recruitment, transition coaching, program reporting, and support for employer partnerships.
-Coaches each have responsibility for a special project, which will be determined during the first six months of employment.
+Each coach also has responsibility for a special project.
 The work is part of a larger citywide initiative to improve college outcomes for BPS graduates.
-We do our work in conjunction with a policy and practice community that seeks to apply what we learn to better support college completion for these students.
-The position will allow for some flexibility on work schedule and may require some evening and Saturday work.
+We do our work in conjunction with a policy and practice community that applies what we learn to better support college completion for these students.

 Please contact Emily Kahn at email@example.com for more information.